Does CoQ10 Help Support Your Liver Health?

 All this work means the liver needs a lot of energy.
 Under resting conditions, your liver can contribute to about a quarter of your body's total heat production.
 That's 25% of your body's resting metabolic rate!
 When we say it's a workhorse organ, we mean it.

 To make all that energy, your body needs coenzyme Q10 for healthy mitochondrial function.
 (Remember, mitochondria are the powerhouses of cells that provide energy in the form of ATP.)
-So aside from protecting your liver from damage, CoQ10 also helps provide the energy your liver needs to continue doing its all-important job of keeping your body free of toxins.
+Healthy CoQ10 levels help provide the energy your liver needs.

 How does CoQ10 affect liver enzymes?